joshspicer/CoSMO/README.md

 This repo serves as the homepage for Northeastern University's CS Mentoring Club (CoSMO).

+NOTE: This branch is NO LONGER being updated.
+I've forked this repo and added it to the [CoSMO Organization](https://github.com/northeastern-cosmo) for the entire e-board to manage.
+Check it out [here](https://github.com/northeastern-cosmo/website)!

 ## Adding events

 Events added to `_/data/upcoming.yaml` will be reflected on the front page of the site.
 Please follow the following format: